Downscale 4K to 1080P: Benefits, Tutorial and Top 4 Converters Reviews

 2. Crop or Stabilize Your Footage without Blowing it Up

 Any editing decision that involves zoom effect, such as crop, applied to a 1080P video comes with the sacrificing of quality.
 Why?
-When we crop the video, pixels will be blown up, and repeated or interpolated for to fill the blank space which used to hold removed partially.
+When we crop the video, pixels will be blown up, and repeated or interpolated to fill the blank space.

 3. Save Space of Your Hard Drive